Michalak-Bartosz/Programming-Note/docs/java/interview-questions/002_java-8-interview-questions.md

 ---
+tags:
+  - Java
+  - Java 8
+  - Interview Questions
+---

+# Java 8 Interview Questions

 ### ***Q1.
 What New Features Were Added in Java 8?***

 Java 8 ships with several new features, but the most significant are the following:
 - **Lambda Expressions** − a new language feature allowing us to treat actions as objects
 - **Method References** − enable us to define Lambda Expressions by referring to methods directly using their names
 - _**Optional**_ − special wrapper class used for expressing optionality
 - **Functional Interface** – an interface with maximum one abstract method; implementation can be provided using a Lambda Expression
 - **Default methods** − give us the ability to add full implementations in interfaces besides abstract methods
 - **Nashorn, JavaScript Engine** − Java-based engine for executing and evaluating JavaScript code
 - **_Stream_ API** − a special iterator class that allows us to process collections of objects in a functional manner
 - **Date API** − an improved, immutable JodaTime-inspired Date API

 Along with these new features, lots of feature enhancements are done under the hood at both the compiler and JVM level.